-View our list of beautiful apartments, cottage rentals and holiday houses in Cardiff City and the Vale of Glamorgan, check for any discount deals and last minute offers and book your next city break with confidence.
-If you love the South Wales countryside and relish the idea of long country walks and enjoying a host of outdoor activities, or the hustle and bustle of the city centre then booking a Cardiff holiday cottage or short break in Cardiff and the Vale of Glamorgan will allow you to do just that.
+View our list of beautiful apartments, holiday cottage and self catering rentals in the Vale of Glamorgan, check for any discount deals and last minute offers and book your next city break with confidence.
+If you love the South Wales countryside and relish the idea of long country walks and enjoying a host of outdoor activities, or the hustle and bustle of the city centre then booking a holiday cottage or short break in Cardiff and the Vale of Glamorgan will allow you to do just that.
 This wonderful area attracts huge numbers of visitors looking to relax or revel in outdoor activities in the rolling Welsh countryside or take part in coastal pursuits along the rugged coastline.